AV-Lab/av.github.io/policy/policy.md

 - **Accessing Key Links**: The "General" channel on Teams houses tabs with all major links crucial for our projects and collaborations.
 Always check there first if you're searching for a key link or resource.

 By maintaining up-to-date documentation and following the proper channels for code submission, we ensure the integrity, efficiency, and transparency of our collective efforts.

+# Publication Protocols

+Our publications reflect the quality and dedication of our research.
+Following these protocols ensures proper acknowledgment and maintains the academic integrity of our work.

+- **Collaborative Editing**: Prior to publication, co-authors must have access to the live version of the LaTeX source code (either on Overleaf or similar platforms) at least two weeks in advance.
+Instead of sharing only a backup, provide the live, editable version.
+Use Overleaf's built-in version control to manage document versions.

+- **Grant Acknowledgment**: Always include grant numbers: CIRA-2020-286 and KUCARS.
+Stay updated with the latest codes.

+- **Authorship**: Discuss author order with your advisor.
+Authors should be ordered based on their contribution, and all advisors should be included.

+By adhering to these protocols, we ensure transparent collaboration and accurate representation of contributions.

 # Task Management in MS Planner